The End Complete: Background

 The album marked the return of guitarist Allen West who performed on the debut album.
-This is their first of four consecutive albums with the full classic lineup of the Tardy Brothers, Perez, West and Watkins.
+This is their first of four consecutive albums with the full classic lineup of the Tardy Brothers, Peres, West and Watkins.
 A music video was made for the title track.

 Reception and legacy

 The End Complete is Obituary's best-selling album, with over 100,000 copies sold in the U.S. and more than 250,000 worldwide.
 It reached No. 16 on Billboard's Top Heatseekers chart.
 Additionally, the band's new logo introduced on The End Complete is the best-selling shirt print in the history of Roadrunner Records.